oat-sa/taohub-articles/forge/qti/qti-creator.md

         });
     });

 2\.
 Define a state from another state, without extending it.
-Useful when you want to reuse everything defined in the parent state but just need to overwrite a few methods.\
+Useful when you want to reuse everything defined in the parent state but just need to overwrite a few methods.<br/>

 In the example below, the generic question state of the abstract block interaction is being extended to create the question state of the choice interaction.
 Only the initForm() method has overwritten.